 Sections currently being studied include:

 - 24th Street to 2800 Shoal Creek Boulevard: A landslide in May of 2018 destroyed a section of the Shoal Creek trail from 24th Street to 2600 Shoal Creek Blvd.
-The City of Austin Watershed Protection Department is coordinating projects in response to the landslide.
-The project team is working to identify a suitable detour route.
-See the Watershed Protection Department’s Shoal Creek Slope Failure project webpage to learn more.
+The City of Austin Parks and Recreation Department is working on a design to widen and improve a portion of the N. Lamar Blvd. sidewalk in this area to accommodate trail users.

 - 29th Street to 31st Street: Currently, a narrow, natural surface trail serves hikers, but is not accessible to users of all ages and abilities.
 Those following the Shoal Creek Urban Trail are rerouted to a narrow sidewalk.
 The project team is evaluating options to expand the sidewalk section of this trail, between 30th and 31st street.